dgroomes/graphql-java-playground/custom-directives/README.md

 # custom-directives

 An advanced GraphQL Java program that defines and implements custom directives like `@gp_uppercase` and `@gp_sort` using a bespoke ExecutionStrategy.
+It also uses a web server.

 ## Description

-**NOTE**: This was developed on macOS and for my own personal use.

 GraphQL has a neat feature called [_directives_](https://graphql.org/learn/queries/#directives).
 You should read the official docs to begin your learning journey with GraphQL directives.
 Don't be afraid to read the GraphQL specification